 LLCs have what is called an ‘article of organization’ and an ‘operating agreement’ that are written and signed by the members themselves.
 The agreement is an agreed upon contract by every member that specifically outlines how the company is to be structured and what will happen in specific scenarios.

 An Inc. has what is called an ‘article of incorporation’.
 This document outlines what the purpose of the organization is, where it will primarily do business, and the amount and types of stock they will have.
 There is fee that must be paid upon registering (it can be anywhere from $25-$1,000).

-If you need help learning more about what does inc mean, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about Inc.'s, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.